I think I might have ADHD, but I've never been diagnosed. What should I do?

 Can a UHS physician or nurse practitioner start me on medication and/or refill my roommate's medication?

 Even though UHS is not able to provide ADHD diagnostic assessments or ADHD medication treatment, we can provide referrals, when indicated, to local professionals who do provide these services.
-The first step in the process is to make an appointment with a counselor in CPS, located on the third floor of the Tang Center, at UHS.
+The first step in the process is to make an appointment with a counselor in CAPS, located on the third floor of the Tang Center, at UHS.
 Please drop by or call (510) 642-9494 for an appointment.